pingdomserver/scout_cookbooks/README.md

 ### [:scout][:ruby_path]

-The full path to a ruby executable or rvm wrapper which will run the Scout Ruby code and where the gem dependencies will be installed.
+The full path to a ruby executable or rvm wrapper which will run the Pingdom Server Monitor Ruby code and where the gem dependencies will be installed.
 If installing under a user based RVM install, you should also set the `:user` and `:group` options in `:gem_shell_opts` (see below).
 Example: `:rvm_wrapper => "/home/vagrant/.rvm/wrappers/ruby-1.9.3-p547"`

 Default value: `nil`